SiggiKuzmack7/Vince-Vinyl/README.md

-# Vince-Vinyl
-SQLite relational database for a records shop.
-Database tracks specific Tables with attributes attached to them that link toghether.
+# Vince-Vinyl# SQLite relational database for a records shop.
+Database tracks specific entities(Tables) with attributes attached to them that link and interact with eachother.
+This database consists of 9 tables in total, consisting of linking, lookup, and domain entities.